2.4 Applying a critical approach

 Paradoxically, not eating can become a way of taking control over one's body and ‘achieving self-determination within the culture of the school’ (p.
 136).
 As the authors put it, some of the girls were simply ‘hungry to be noticed’.

-The argument set out in the article is distinctive in the way that it moves beyond conventional approaches to eating disorders which see them as rooted in the psychology of the individual ‘sufferer’, and considers the influence of wider contextual factors.
-The authors show that the ways in which this wider context operates is complex and multi-layered, interweaving the expectations of the immediate institutional context (in this case the school) with wider cultural images and discourses (reflected, for example, in advertisements).
+The argument set out in the article is distinctive in the way that it moves beyond conventional approaches to eating disorders which see them as rooted in the psychology of the individual ‘sufferer’ and considers the influence of wider contextual factors.
+The authors show that the ways in which this wider context operates is complex and multi-layered, interweaving the expectations of the immediate institutional context (in this case the school) with wider cultural images and discourses (reflected, for example, in advertisements and in online images).
 They see gendered power relations, and the ways that young women struggle for empowerment within them, as of vital importance in trying to understand how eating disorders develop.

 At the moment I'm suffering from depression, cos I've applied for loads of jobs and then you just don't get them, so you start feeling really, really low … your chances are getting slimmer and slimmer because you hear about people closing factories down and all them people are looking for work.